By Paul E. Little

 But as we look at the life of Christ, we see no evidence of the abnormality and imbalance we find in a mentally ill person.
 Rather, we find the greatest composure under pressure.

 A third alternative is that in the third and fourth centuries hisenthusiastic followers put words into his mouth he would have been shocked to hear.
 Were he to return, he would immediately repudiate them.

-However, this does not hold up.
+However, this also does not hold up.
 Modern archeology verifies that four biographies of Christ were written within the lifetime of people who saw, heard and followed Jesus.
-These gospel accounts contained specific facts and descriptions confirmed by those who were eyewitnesses of Jesus.
+These gospel accounts (by Matthew, Mark, Luke and John) contained specific facts and descriptions confirmed by those who were eyewitnesses of Jesus.

 Jesus was not a liar, or mentally disabled, or manufactured apart from historical reality.
 The only other alternative is that Jesus was being consciously truthful when he said he was God.